kubernetes/community/contributors/design-proposals/statefulset-update.md

 Users can also simultaneously scale up and add a canary.
 This reduces risk for some deployment scenarios by adding additional capacity for the canary.
+For example, in the manifest below, `.Spec.Replicas` is increased to `4` while `.Spec.UpdateStrategy.Partition.Ordinal` is set to `.Spec.Replicas-1`.

 ```yaml
 apiVersion: apps/v1beta1